 If you use the ShareGate Migrate UI

-When Other user authentication is no longer available for Microsoft 365:
+When Other user authentication is no longer available for your Microsoft 365 tenant:

 Review the differences between Browser authentication and Modern authentication (read the Alternative authentication methods section below).